The wrong approach to our economy

-“Steady” (?)
-And “reasonable” (?)
-Economic growth is indispensable in the eyes of politicians and entrepreneurs if the economy and politics - which are often confused with life - are not to come apart at the seams.
+"Steady" (?) and "appropriate" (?) economic growth is indispensable in the eyes of politicians and entrepreneurs if the economy and politics - which are often confused with life itself - are not to come apart at the seams.
 Last but not least, the debt of many countries can hardly be reduced without growth (and inflation?).

 The voices of warning are drowned in this general conviction of the necessity of growth, and attempts to replace the growth economy with an environmental economy remain, at best, sandpit games for progressive universities.